Occupation: Full time Magic Man of Lombok

 She turns to her manager, asks for his number and within five minutes he’s on the phone.
 Before I can say abracadabra alakazam an appointment is made, for today.

-You call him and he comes to you apparently.
+He comes to you apparently.
 The price is 350 rupiah (£20) for an hour.
 That’s very reasonable, so I head to my room to unpack.

 This was his trick and I knew I’d regret it!